Latest Figures On Deaths, Power Outages Related To Sandy

 NPR's librarians are helping us keep track of two sobering statistics about Superstorm Sandy:

--- According to NPR's count, the death toll remains at 91.
-The AP count has now moved up to 90.
+-- According to NPR's count, the death toll keeps rising.
+It is now at 101.
+The Associated press is reporting 94 deaths.

-New York City alone is reporting 37 deaths.
-New Jersey reported 12 and Maryland 11.

--- Some good news: The number of homes and businesses without power continues to drop.
-As of 6 p.m., according to an NPR estimate, that number was at 4.2 million, down about 100,000 in the past two hours.
+— The number of homes and businesses without power continues to drop.
+According to the NPR estimate, there were 3.4 million customers without power this morning, down from 4.2 million late Thursday.
+The Associated Press is reporting that "more than 3.6 million" customers still don't have electricity.

 As of 10 a.m.
 ET: